CosmosBI/CosmosBI.github.io/README.md

 ## Work Experience

- - Leads team that manages the financial reporting for an Insurance Management Company
+ - Leads team that manages the financial reporting for various Insurance Entities.
- - Insurance Management of Property & Casualty focused insurer, Workers Compensation program, along with a Health Cooperative
+ - Insurance Management of Property & Casualty focused insurer, Workers Compensation program, along with a Health Cooperative.
  - Incorporates Power BI to bring the financials to life in addition to identifying the driving factors behind the financial results